About

 Chairs: Andrew Gray (JPMorgan Chase) and Charles Schwartz (Venerable)

-The group is coordinating the ARRC’s public engagement and education efforts in order to inform market participants and other interested parties about ARRC-related work and about the risks associated with USD LIBOR.
+The group was responsible for coordinating the ARRC’s public engagement and education efforts in order to inform market participants and other interested parties about ARRC-related work and the risks associated with USD LIBOR.

-Chairs: Priya Bindra (Morgan Stanley) and Simon Winn (BNP Paribas)
+Chairs: Priya Bindra (Morgan Stanley), Maria Ines-Raij (Morgan Stanley), and Simon Winn (BNP Paribas)

-The group is identifying potential regulatory hurdles that could hinder the transition away from USD LIBOR.
-The group highlights these issues to regulatory agencies and self-regulatory organizations in order to help facilitate the uptake of SOFR or to help minimize potential disruptions in the event that USD LIBOR is no longer usable.
+The group was responsible for identifying potential regulatory hurdles that could hinder the transition away from USD LIBOR.
+The group highlighted these issues to regulatory agencies and self-regulatory organizations to help facilitate the uptake of SOFR and help minimize potential disruptions in the event that USD LIBOR became unusable.

 Chairs: Kristi Leo (Structured Finance Association) and Lisa Pendergast (CRE Finance Council)

-The group is working to develop recommended contract language that would provide more robust fallbacks for residential mortgage-backed securities, commercial mortgage-backed securities, asset-backed securities, and collateralized loan obligations in the event that USD LIBOR is no longer usable.
-The group is also working on strategies to address risks in legacy contracts that will not roll off before end-2021.
+The group was responsible for developing recommended contract language that would provide more robust fallbacks for residential mortgage-backed securities, commercial mortgage-backed securities, asset-backed securities, and collateralized loan obligations in the event that USD LIBOR became unusable.
+The group also worked on strategies to address risks in legacy contracts that would not roll off before end-2021.
+Additionally, the group developed recommended conventions for using SOFR in securities and collateralized loan obligations.

 Chairs: Alice Wang (JPMorgan Chase) and Alex Kroll (Blackrock)

-The group is developing and evaluating various options for the construction of SOFR term rates to help some cash products transition away from USD LIBOR.
-The group is also considering how term rates would be integrated with trading in the derivatives markets referencing SOFR.
+The group was responsible for developing and evaluating various options for the construction of SOFR term rates to help some cash products transition away from USD LIBOR.
+The group also considered how term rates could be integrated with trading in the derivatives markets referencing SOFR.